zibz0017/QuartzVault/content/Notes.md

 - Perhaps this is specific to a king or to Hashem himself, though.
 Perhaps we treat the violation of respect to a king and certainly to Hashem, more stringently than we treat other violations of respect.[^7]
 ---
 - When משה רבינו was in shamayim, Hashem made a neis that משה did not need to eat or drink.
 This was because when one is somewhere, they are supposed to do what the people of that place do.
 Since the beings in shomayim do not eat, Hashem made a neis for משה to not have to eat.
 When the malachim came to earth by Avraham, they ate, or at least appeared to eat, to follow the what the creatures on Earth do.[^63]
 - It is obviously no small thing for Hashem to make a neis.
-Yet we see Hashem making a neis for משה to not have to eat to not have this small violation of derech eretz.[^62]
+Yet we see Hashem making a neis for משה to not have to eat to not have this small violation of דרך eretz.[^62]
-- We see the importance of not having even a small violation of derech eretz.[^62]
+- We see the importance of not having even a small violation of דרך eretz.[^62]
 ---
 - Antoninus {<span style="color:rgb(255, 0, 0)">Need to confirm this</span>} built a secret tunnel so he could sneak to Rebbi's house and learn תורה from him.[^64]
 - One day, Rav Chanina Bar Chama was by Rebbi when Antoninus arrived there.[^64]